PikaDude/office-simulator/readme.md

 # Office Simulator Slackbot
 Office slack messages are the passive agressive post-its of the modern world.
 Do you miss the office life?
-You won't any more with this realistic office slack simulator.
+You won't any more with this realistic office Discord simulator.

+Note that this is a fork from another repository and whilst it is fully functional, it has not been fully edited to resemble the port to Discord.

 ## In action
 We have spared no expense, simulating the most realistic office messages, so you are never really at ease!